rortizv/todo-console-app/README.md

 # todo-console-app

-This is a TODO console app
+This is a TODO console app using JavaScript

 You can:
 - Create task